hubt/kubernetes-faq/README.md

 ## How do I determine the status of a Deployment?

 Use `kubectl get deployment <deployment>`.
 If the `DESIRED`, `CURRENT`, `UP-TO-DATE` are all equal, then the Deployment has completed.

+## How do I debug a CrashLoopBackoff?

+This is the standard error message when a pod fails with an error. `kubectl describe pod <podid>` usually doesn't provide much helpful information, but `kubectl logs <podid>` would show the stdout from the pod during the most recent execution attempt.
+Another helpful technique is to change the `spec.containers.command` for your pod to `bash -c '<command> || sleep 10d'`.
+This will start your container and then if it exits with a non-zero error code it will sleep for 10 days.
+This will enable you then use `kubectl exec -it <podid> -- bash` to enter a shell in the container while it is still running but after the main command has crashed.

 ## How do I rollback a Deployment?